nytfury47/ios-image-trimmer/README.md

 # ios-image-trimmer
-Set and trim square-and-rectangle-sized images
+Set and trim square-and-rectangle-sized images in iOS

 Using Xcode 11.2.1, Target iOS 13.2